gbagan/gmark/README.md

 - -w : the output file for the queries generated on this instance
 - -s : to enforce selectivity estimation on binary queries

-The provided configuration file *test.xml* encodes the schema of a bibliographical graph database.
+The provided configuration file *use-cases/test.xml* encodes the schema of a bibliographical graph database.

 **To translate the generated queries from the internal XML encoding to the concrete query languages:**
 (suppose we are currently in src)